Deforestation in the Congo RainforestBy Rhett A. Butler

 Central Africa has been plagued with violence since the mid-90s.
 Hundreds of thousands of refugees have moved through the forests of the Congo, stripping vegetation and devastating wildlife populations.
 National parks like Virunga -- home to the endangered mountain gorilla -- were looted and park staffers slaughtered.
 Refugee camps bordering parks added to the pressure on parklands.

 The Congo Basin has some of the world richest mineral deposits.
 Mining operations are poorly monitored and financial returns are prioritized over social impacts and the long-term health effects -- much less to the environmental impact.

 The Bushmeat Trade

 Today the visitor to many Central African cities can purchase the meat of virtually any forest animal.
 Demand for bushmeat is driven by the desire for protein, not necessarily the animal source of the protein, the demand for which varies from market to market.
 In Gabon, McRae reports that annual per capita consumption of bushmeat may reach eight pounds annually.

-The availability of bushmeat is made possible by the logging industry whose road construction opens rainforest to hunters and settlers.
+The availability of bushmeat is made possible by the extractive industries like logging and mining that build roads which opens up previously inaccessible rainforest to hunters and settlers.
 Hunters make a living by selling bushmeat to passing loggers, traders, and local villagers.
 The majority of bushmeat is brought to city markets by loggers.